EliasB8/100-days-of-code/log.md

 **Today's Progress**: This two days were all about refactoring all my projects and codes.
 I realised how much I know now and how long I come from ...
 It is always great to refactor your code.

+### Day 72: September 15 Tuesday, 2020

+**Today's Progress**: I started Data Visualzation Certificate from @freecodecamp and completed 62% of the first module D3 is a wonderful library for data visualizations.
+I loved it!!